openresty/openresty-systemtap-toolkit/README.markdown

 This tool requires uretprobes support in the Linux kernel.

 Also, you need to ensure that debug symbols are enabled in your Nginx build, PCRE build, and LuaJIT build.
+For example, if you build PCRE from source with your Nginx or OpenResty by specifying the
+`--with-pcre=PATH` option, then you should also specify the `--with-pcre-opt=-g` option at the same time.

 Below is an example that analyzes the PCRE regex executation time distribution for a given Nginx worker process.
 Note that, the time is given in microseconds (`us`), i.e., 1e-6 seconds.
 The `--exec-time-dist` option is used here.